Limits. Can we treat Parkinson´s even before the first symptoms appear?

 The different thresholds in Parkinson´s

 In conditions like Parkinson's disease, this concept of thresholds is essential to understanding why symptoms can appear early in simpler systems but later in more complex ones.
-Neuronal thresholds represent critical points in brain function where compensatory systems fail and symptoms become noticeable.

 In Parkinson’s and other neurological disorders, brain networks can undergo considerable deterioration before reaching a tipping point.
 This resilience is largely due to complex compensatory strategies where undamaged areas of interconnected neural networks and chemical processes in the brain adapt by redistributing activity.
 The more complex, the better the possibility to compensate.

-In other words, the threshold is higher in complex systems that are highly functionally integrated than in more linear autonomic and peripheral systems, which depend on automatic reflexive arcs.
-Certain brain regions, especially those linked to movement and cognition, maintain function until around 70% of synaptic connections are lost, while simpler autonomic functions, like those controlling heart rate or digestion, are predicted to occur at ranges of 25 % of dysfunctional synapses or less.
+Certain brain regions, especially those linked to movement and cognition, maintain function until around 70% of synaptic connections (synapses being the communication point between neuron) are lost, while simpler autonomic functions, like those controlling heart rate or digestion, are predicted to occur at ranges of 25 % of dysfunctional synapses or less.

-These mechanisms underscore why symptoms often appear at different times and in various forms across patients, depending on which brain systems are affected and the extent to which that part of the system can adapt.
+These mechanisms underscore why symptoms often appear at different times and in various forms across all patients, depending on which brain systems are affected and the extent to which that part of the system can adapt.

 Compensatory mechanisms for motor symptoms

 In the early stages of Parkinson`s, brain circuits can change how neurons fire, allowing them to maintain equilibrium despite abnormal rhythms and disrupted signaling.
+For instance, in Parkinson's disease, the brain cells' dopamine transmission is altered in the early stages to stabilize motor functions.

-For instance, in Parkinson's disease, dopamine transmission is altered to stabilize motor functions.
-By reducing dopamine uptake, availability in deficient areas is increased.
 These adaptive responses are central to the brain’s resilience, especially through adjustments within local networks that temporarily compensate for loss.

 Can Parkinson's be prevented or postponed?